hiteshjoshi1/commands/aws_learn/networking/vpc.md

 4. Can only be one NAT instances in a Azones.
 5. Are not associated to a Security Zones.
-6. No need to disable any source and destination checks - config is straightforward 7.If resources are in multiple AZ share a NAT gateway.
+6. No need to disable any source and destination checks - config is straightforward
+7. If resources are in multiple AZ share a NAT gateway.
 If the NAT gateway is down with a AZ, the resources in other AZ will also loose access.
 Recommended -  Create one NAT per AZ so that instances in other AZ are not affected if this AZ goes down.